-Bishop Judith Craig has served Methodist Theological School in Ohio as a trustee, bishop in residence and visiting professor of church leadership.
-Her contributions to the seminary cap a career of breadth and depth geographically, intellectually and spiritually.
+Bishop Judith Craig served Methodist Theological School in Ohio as a trustee, bishop in residence and visiting professor of church leadership.
+Her contributions to the seminary capped a career of breadth and depth geographically, intellectually and spiritually.

-It is fitting that Bishop Craig now lends her name to a new scholarship endowment that will benefit those exploring a call to ministry by minimizing their financial burdens and enabling them to better concentrate on their preparation to serve.
-It is her hope that the scholarship will be of particular value to women pursuing ministry.
+It is fitting that Bishop Craig lent her name to a new scholarship endowment that will benefit those exploring a call to ministry by minimizing their financial burdens and enabling them to better concentrate on their preparation to serve.
+It was her hope that the scholarship would be of particular value to women pursuing ministry.

-We invite you to join Bishop Craig in this investment in the ministries of future leaders for the church and the world.
+We invite you to honor Bishop Craig by investing in the ministries of future leaders for the church and the world.

 Born in Lexington, Missouri, Judy Craig earned a Bachelor of Arts degree from William Jewell College, as well as a Master of Religious Education degree from Eden Theological Seminary and a Master of Divinity degree from Union Theological Seminary.